-TPC Contacts: Jiann-Gwo Jiing, Jack Beven, Ed Rappaport, Rick Knabb, Jaime Rhome, Michelle Mainelli
+TPC Contacts: Jiann-Gwo Jiing, Jack Beven, Ed Rappaport, Rick Knabb, Jaime Rhome,

+Michelle Mainelli

-Recap of Project Goals: The primary goal of this project is the implementation and evaluation of an objective algorithm for estimating tropical cyclone (TC) intensity from geostationary satellite data developed at UW-CIMSS, into the Tropical Prediction Center (TPC) operational data analysis platform N-AWIPS.
+Recap of Project Goals: The primary goal of this project was the implementation and evaluation of an objective algorithm for estimating tropical cyclone (TC) intensity from geostationary satellite data developed at UW-CIMSS, into the Tropical Prediction Center (TPC) operational data analysis platform N-AWIPS.
 The Advanced Objective Dvorak Technique (AODT) was developed primarily at UW-CIMSS on McIDAS, and is a state-of-the-art method designed to objectively estimate TC intensity from IR imagery.
-This project is aimed at 1) implementing the AODT into the fully-operational TPC computing environment, 2) helping to evaluate and maintain the algorithm performance, and 3) providing subsequent updates to the N-AWIPS code when new and successful research modifications are demonstrated.
-The detailed plan for the integration of the AODT into N-AWIPS as agreed upon by the NOAA/Computing Development Branch (CDB), TPC and UW-CIMSS was attached as an Appendix in the previous report.
+This project was aimed at 1) implementing the AODT into the fully-operational TPC computing environment, 2) helping to evaluate and maintain the algorithm performance, and 3) providing subsequent updates to the N-AWIPS code when new and successful research modifications were demonstrated.
+The detailed plan for the integration of the AODT into N-AWIPS as agreed upon by the NOAA/Computing Development Branch (CDB), TPC and UW-CIMSS was attached as an Appendix in the Year1 report.

-Summary of First Year Achievements/Milestones: We were successful in achieving all of our proposed milestones for the first year of this project.
+Summary of First Year Achievements/Milestones: We were successful in achieving all of our proposed milestones for the first year of this project (exception: see the note at the end of the report on the TIE model).
 The accomplishments:

-- The AODT code was rewritten so that it fits into the CDB N-AWIPS architecture as specified by CDB staff, with a final delivery in March 2004 (about two weeks ahead of schedule).
+- 1) The AODT code was rewritten so that it fits into the CDB N-AWIPS architecture as specified by CDB staff, with a final delivery in March 2004 (about two weeks ahead of schedule).
 For this release, we included all required code specified by the CDB programmers along with a Programmer's requested by CDB. - 2) Integration of the AODT algorithm into NMAP at CDB occurred in April 2004.
 Successful testing and evaluation by CDB and TPC resulted in the formal delivery of the NMAP-AODT to TPC within N-AWIPS v5.7.3 in time for the 2004 TC season.

-Second Year Research and Achievements To Date: Since the prototype version of the AODT has been successfully implemented onto the TPC N-AWIPS, the focus is now on goals 2 and 3 as stated above.
+Summary of Second Year Achievements/Milestones: Since the prototype version of the AODT was successfully implemented onto the TPC N-AWIPS in the first year, the focus in the second year was on goals 2 and 3 as stated above.
 During the 2004 Atlantic and East Pacific TC season, the AODT was run in TAFB at TPC.
 Despite some early bugs, AODT estimates were produced in real time for most of the storm cases in 2004.
 CIMSS fielded questions from the analysts and forecasters during the events, mainly related to certain AODT behavior or output interpretation.
 Towards the end of the season, limited feedback via personal communication from TPC was received at CIMSS on the overall AODT performance.
 In addition, CIMSS conducted an internal evaluation of the performance during this season.
 The combined evaluation was used to modify, test and implement upgrades to the existing AODT version.